-- a) The supplement should confirm that the repair station agrees to provide access to EASA and FAA to ascertain compliance with 14 CFR part 145, the EASA Special Conditions, procedures and standards and to investigate specific problems. - b) In accordance with paragraph 2.1 of Appendix 1 to Annex 2 of the Agreement, the supplement should confirm that the organization will accept investigation and enforcement action that may be taken by EASA in accordance with any relevant EU regulations and EASA procedures and that the organization will cooperate with these actions.
+- a) The supplement should confirm that the repair station agrees to provide access to EASA and FAA to ascertain compliance with 14 CFR part 145, the EASA Special Conditions, procedures and standards and to investigate specific problems. - b) The supplement should confirm that the organization will accept investigation and enforcement action that may be taken by EASA in accordance with any relevant EU regulations and EASA procedures and that the organization will cooperate with these actions.